andreadipersio/andreadipersio.com/fpcomplete-ide.md

 FP Complete IDE
 ================

-Haskell is the first functional language (excluding SQL) I ever used, I spent quite a lot of time trying to learn how to be productive in it, unfortunately I am still far from being more than a Haskell beginner but I must say, every hour spent trying to figure out functors, monad, and recursive
+Haskell is the first functional language I ever used, I spent quite a lot of time trying to learn how to be productive in it, unfortunately I am still far from being more than a Haskell beginner but I must say, every hour spent trying to figure out functors, monad, and recursive